eclipse-ee4j/starter/archetype/src/main/resources/archetype-resources/README.md

   ./mvnw clean package
   ```

-  This will generate a file named `jakartaee-hello-world.war`.
+  This will generate a file named `${artifactId}.war`.
 You should be able to run the application by deploying the file to
   a [Jakarta EE compatible runtime](https://jakarta.ee/compatibility).
 #end